 a PhD at Heriot-Watt University on the geometry and modelling of faults and fault networks and their impact on fluid flow.
 Tom has been

-on fluid flow, the kinematics and earthquake behaviour of fault systems, and the development of methods
+on fluid flow, the geometry and kinematics of fault and fracture systems, and the development of methods

 TEL:+353 (0)1 716 2605